The Instrumentalist as a Highly Skilled Manual Worker

-Let’s compare cello playing with the worlds of architecture, building construction and manual labour.
+Let’s compare cello playing with the worlds of architecture, building construction, and manual labour.

-Developing a good instrumental technique is like making a building.
+Developing a good instrumental technique is also like making a building.
 But not only must we construct that building in such a way that it be both strong and beautiful, we then also need to permanently maintain and reinforce it to resist the forces of nature which would tend to make it fall down over time (which is what happens when we stop practicing).
 Playing a piece of music is also like constructing a building, but whereas a building is usually built once and lasts “forever”, we musicians have to be able to build it over and over again, because the moment we stop playing, the building disappears!
 This means that we have to make the construction process “sustainable” and easily reproducible, in other words, the whole process has to look and feel easy and natural.

 Instrumental Technique (Skill): This is what allows us to reproduce the notes correctly: in tune and in time.
-The notes we play are our construction materials, the building blocks (bricks, stones).
+The notes we play are our construction materials, our building blocks (bricks, stones).
 We could perhaps consider our instrumental technique as the musical equivalent of the hidden but essential structural pillars and foundations which hold a building up.

-Musicality and Interpretation (Knowledge and Feeling): Buildings reach upwards to the sky.
+Musical Language and Interpretation (Knowledge and Feeling): Buildings reach upwards to the sky.
 Music also.
 Our objective is to make the notes meaningful, not just correct and beautiful.
 “Interpretation” is the spire on the church (or the minaret on the mosque).

 It is fun to analyze our own musical and instrumental skills (and those of other musicians) using these three criteria.
-In which of these three basic areas are our priorities, our passions, our natural talents, greatest strengths and weaknesses?
+In which of these three basic areas are our priorities, our passions, our natural talents, and our greatest strengths and weaknesses?

 But these three factors are not all that is necessary.
 A building needs to be built on a solid base, on solid foundations.
-“Instrumental Technique” and “A Good Sound” are the two essential bases without which it is impossible to build a pinnacle of interpretation and meaning, but underneath Technique and Sound are some even more fundamental structural foundations that support the whole structure: good body use, and good physical and psychological health.
-Without these, it is as though we were building our magnificent construction on soft, unstable sand!
+“Instrumental Technique” and “A Good Sound” are the two essential bases without which it is impossible to build a palace of interpretation and meaning, but underneath technique and sound are hidden some even more fundamental foundations that support the whole structure:

 Unless we want to be a secret, “closet” musician, there is still another element lacking from our trinity of essential skills: performance.
 A large part of being a musician – perhaps the largest – is being able to do it all in front of an audience.
 Performance skill – or lack of it – can wonderfully enhance or completely destroy our carefully constructed musical creation.
-For a discussion of this see Stagefright, and for a more general discussion of the psychological factors in music making see the Psychology section (which is in the Musicality and Interpretation department).
+For a discussion of this see Stagefright, and for a more general discussion of the psychological factors in music-making see the Psychology section (which is in the Musicality and Interpretation department).